sergrt/tiny_rx/README.md

 }
 source.end();
 ```
-If we need to unsubscribe from `source` we can call `unsubscribe()` method of the `subscription`:
+If we need to unsubscribe from the `source`, we can call the `unsubscribe()` method of the `subscription`:
 ```c++
 subscription.unsubscribe();
 ```
-Note that call to `source.end();` does nothing for now.
-When we had subscribed to the `source` we specified ony one callable, the first one.
-This is `on_next` function.
+Note that the call to `source.end()` currently does nothing.
+When we subscribed to the `source`, we specified only one callable - `on_next()`.
 You can specify up to three callables:
-- `on_next()` - will be executed on new value arrval
+- `on_next()` - executed on new value arrival
-- `on_end()` - will be executed on source data end
+- `on_end()` - executed when the source stream ends
-- `on_error()` - will be executed if the observable reports that some error had happened
+- `on_error()` - executed if the observable reports an error

-It is also possible to use object instead of lambdas to produce code with low coupling.
-Just make a class implementing functions:
+It is also possible to use an object instead of lambdas to produce code with lower coupling.
+Just create a class that implements these functions:
 ```c++
 void on_next(const ObservableType& value) {
     // ...